hjcasayas/fm-product-preview-card-component/README.md

-This is a [solution](fm-product-preview-card-component-58w1k006m-hjcasayas.vercel.app) the [Product Preview Card Component](https://www.frontendmentor.io/challenges/product-preview-card-component) from [fronteendmentor.io](https://www.frontendmentor.io/home).
+This is a [solution](https://fm-product-preview-card-component-chi.vercel.app) for the Product Preview Card Component from [fronteendmentor.io](https://www.frontendmentor.io).

 ## Running the solution locally